 Constant Voltage Transformers (CVTs) Information

-Constant voltage transformers (CVTs) or ferroresonant transformers produce a constant secondary (output) voltage for varying primary (input) voltages within a certain range.
+Constant voltage transformers (CVTs), or ferroresonant transformers, produce a constant secondary (output) voltage for varying primary (input) voltages within a certain range.
 With CVTs, the saturation of the ferrous core induces ferroresonance, a phenomenon that increases the inductive reactance relative to the capacitance reactance.
-When the iron cores of constant voltage transformers (CVTs) are saturated, the relatively large changes in magnetic current cause only very small changes in magnetic flux.
+When the iron cores of CVTs are saturated, the relatively large changes in magnetic current cause only very small changes in magnetic flux.
 Since the winding current and magnetic flux are proportional to the input voltage and the output voltage, respectively, relatively large changes in input voltage cause only small changes in output voltage.